erietz/ultisnips-vscode/README.md

 }
 ```

+- Source your shell, or log out and log back in so the script is in your `$PATH`
-- Run the command `ultisnips-to-vscode` to synchronize your snippets.
+- Run the command `ultisnips_to_vscode` to synchronize your snippets.
 This will
 output something like:

 ```